Linda Smith Dyer

 Linda Smith Dyer (August 6, 1948 – September 27, 2001) was an American lawyer, lobbyist, and women's rights activist.
 After a two-decade legal career, she entered public service as deputy commissioner of the Maine Department of Agriculture.
 She co-founded the Maine Women's Lobby and was active in the effort to ratify the Equal Rights Amendment in Maine.
 A member on numerous boards and committees, she was a past president of the Maine State Bar Association and the Family Planning Association of Maine.
 She was inducted into the Maine Women's Hall of Fame in 2001, a few months before her death.

 Early life and education

 Linda Smith was born in Lewiston, Maine to Clement and Mary Ellen Smith.
 She had two brothers and two sisters.
 She grew up on her family's dairy farm in Monmouth.
 After her mother's death in 1961, her father remarried.

 She earned her bachelor's and master's degrees in mathematics from the University of Maine at Orono.
-In 1980 she earned her law degree from that university.
+In 1980 she earned her Juris Doctor degree.